 For the travelers, 797.72 square kilometers of buffer region within the Corbett National Park is open to travel around and is separated into 5 zones that includes Dhikala, Jhirna, Bijrani, Sonanadi and Domunda.
 Amongst them Bijrani, Jhirna, Sonanadi and Domunda comes within the Jeep safari Zone while Canter Safari Zone only covers Dhikala Zone.

 Evening Safari: 1600 hrs - 1800 hrs

-Near by Places in Corbett National Park
+Q 05: What is the near by Places in Corbett National Park?

 Corbett Water Fall: This pristine waterfall is a treat for those who are looking for a nonviolent time amidst the wilderness.
 Corbett Waterfalls is 25 km away from Ramnagar, it offers a chance to the nature lovers to camp and bask in the cherished silence.